 This meal plan is a celebration one.
 I wouldn’t usually suggest this much sugar.
-The plan is based around a leg of lamb, and so costs more than our usual plans, but at just £1.27 each per day, it’s still flipping cheap!
-You can cost the cost even further by using a whole chicken or a joint of beef instead of the leg of lamb
+The plan is based around a leg of lamb, and so costs more than our usual plans, but at just £1.60 each per day, it’s still flipping cheap!
+You can cut the cost even further by using a whole chicken or a joint of beef instead of the leg of lamb.

 You and the other people you are feeding may not need all the calories a day.
 Only you know what you need, I will leave this part of it to you to adjust.
 Many of the recipes are freezeable, so if you have the facilities, you could freeze the extra, or carry the ingredients forward to the following week.